Introduction

 Build Status PSLab Gitter PSLab Mailing List PSLab Twitter GitHub forks

-These instructions will help get you started using the Pocket Science Lab (PSLab) hardware and applications.
+These instructions will help you get started with the Pocket Science Lab (PSLab) hardware and its associated applications.

 WARNING: Do not use PSLab with high voltage circuits, in hazardous environments, or without appropriate supervision!